kelvinbrinham/Equity_Volatility_Analysis/README.md

 data/stock_A.csv - Unclean trading data for stock A (similarly for stocks B, C and D)

+figures/ - Example plots which can be produces from the above scripts

 REPORT_INCLUDEHERE - A brief report outlining my process

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>